 The Leader

 These are the ones that take risks, spark energy, and stimulate others.
-They see the big picture and embrace the vision of the organization.
+Also known as Drivers or Innovators, they see the big picture and embrace the vision of the organization.
 The leaders create opportunities and make decisions, they don’t like repetition and want new challenges, and they don’t fixate on small details.

 This group of people wants to win and see results using logic.
 They might come across as too authoritative while following thought leadership.
 If you are an entrepreneur, you probably belong to this category.